-One such partnership is with Intel and Mobileye who provide in-car computers powerful enough to drive BMW’s future cars and data centres to process the data.
+One such partnership is with Intel and Mobileye who provide in-car computers powerful enough to drive BMW’s future cars and data centers to process the data.

-To achieve its goal of self-driving cars BMW realises that it must be nimble and iterative.
+To achieve its goal of self-driving cars BMW realizes that it must be nimble and iterative.
 With this in mind, the company has adopted the Agile software development methodology.

 This thinking is behind the creation of a new campus in Unterschleissheim near Munich.
 When completed over 2,000 employees will be based here, working on the next steps towards self-driving cars.